tox-dev/tox-docker/README.rst

 health check from, whether via the container's built-in ``HEALTHCHECK`` or a custom health check.

-If you are running in a Docker-In-Docker environment, you can override the address used for port checking using the environment variables ``TOX_DOCKER_GATEWAY_HOST`` or ``TOX_DOCKER_GATEWAY_IP``.
-These variables may not be specified together as the case is ambiguous.
-Use whichever is more convenient for your environment.
+If you are running in a Docker-In-Docker environment, you can override the address used for port checking using the environment variable ``TOX_DOCKER_GATEWAY``.
+This variable should be the hostname or ip address used to connect to the container.